 As you begin a career in construction, you may start to think about how you would like your career to unfold.
 The field of construction will always be in demand and will continue to evolve its practices to stay competitive and continue to deliver efficient, well-run projects.
 Because of this, there are many opportunities to pursue within this growing field.
 Your career path may find you starting in one area and ending up in another, but the skills you develop along the way will open more doors for you to pursue your specific passions and interests.

 Traditionally, the way one chooses a career in construction is to gravitate toward one of the following classifications of construction projects:

-These types of projects vary in their scope, project value, and skills required.
+These types of projects vary in scope, project value, and skills required.